e183b796621afbf902067460/aero-data-engineer/README.md

 ---

-After need to go to [launchpad](http://localhost:3000/locations/definitions.py%3Apit_users/jobs/pit_users/playground) for pit_users's DAG and click-on Launch Run on the lower right corner.
+After need to go to [launchpad](http://localhost:3000/locations/definitions.py%3Apit_users/jobs/pit_users/playground) and click-on Launch Run on the lower right corner.

 So, after DAG's ran need to do next steps to see where our data are stored: